browserengineering/book/book/text.md

 ```

 When you do big refactors like this, it's important to work
 incrementally.
-While it might seem more efficient to change everything at
+It might seem more efficient to change everything at
-once, that efficiency brings with it a risk of failure: trying to do
+once, but that efficiency brings with it a risk of failure: trying to do
 so much that you get confused and have to abandon the whole refactor.
 So take a moment to test that your browser still works before you move
 on.